capa46/project/another-page.md

 <a name="m-anchor"></a>
 <h4 style="background-color:yellow ;">5.
 Conclusions and possible future developments</h4>

+Summing up:

+- Previuos analysis of the entities

+- Creation of new triples to fill knowledge gaps

+- Correction of existing data

+ Future developments:

-- Futher enrichment of the ArCo ontology: constant update and easy access for laymen.
+- Further enrichment of the ArCo ontology: constant update and easy access for laymen.

 - Future development of LLMs.